TaoStarlit/English/book/UMLFA.md

       2. The VC-Dimension
       3. Examples: Threshold Functions; Intervals; Axis Aligned Rectangles; Finite Classes; VC-Dimension and the Number of Parameters
       4. The Fundamental of Theorem of PAC Learning
+- 20181012 Seach the EM, so read Unit 24 Generative Models
+    1. model the data distribution with a specific parametric form, and our goal is to estimate the parameters of the model
+    2. 24.1 MLE: Maximum Likelihood Estimator.  eg. $\hat \theta$ is an unbiased estimator or an MLE (different interpretation)
+      1. for continuous Random Variables
+      2. ML and Empirical Risk Minimization
+      3. Generalization Analysis -- measure how good is the MLE
+    3. 24.2 Naive Bayes -- simplify the Bayes optimal classifier. eg. $2^d$ parameters to $2d+1$ parameters.
+    4. 24.3 Linear Discriminant Analysis

 - important word: agonostic, suffice, Therome, definition, lamma, corollary  - today 3,4,5, 6 new word! --- 1-6 what is PAC learning
 - important example: the infinte hypotheses in VC - unit